-General Biology I can fulfill one of the Science/ Math course requirements in the core curriculum for any student, and is also a required course for students intending to major in Biological Science, Environmental Science, and Public Health.
-Biology I will provide students with an understanding of the diversity of animal life at the level of biomolecules, cells and whole organisms, together with an appreciation of a range of fundamental themes in contemporary biology (including cell theory, biological systems, biodiversity, heredity and evolution).
-Topics will include the basic structure and function of cells, cell energetics and respiration, photosynthesis, transmembrane transport, signal transduction, intra and inter cellular transport, heredity, the structure and function of DNA, the control of gene expression, cell division, the evolution of multicellularity, tissue structure and function, organ systems, respiration, reproduction, digestion, excretion, and immune system.
-Students will also conduct a range of laboratory procedures relating to the organization andfunction of living organisms at the molecular, cellular and whole organism level.
+General Biology I can fulfill one of the Science/ Math course requirements in the core curriculum for any student, and is also a required course for students intending to major in Biological Science, Environmental and whole organisms, together with an appreciation of a range of fundamental themes in contemporary biology (including cell theory, biological systems, biodiversity, heredity and evolution).
+Topics will include the basic structure and function of cells, cell energetics and respiration, photosynthesis, trans-membrane transport, signal transduction, intra and inter cellular transport, heredity, the structure and function of DNA, the control of gene expression, cell division, the evolution of multicellularity, tissue structure and function, organ systems, respiration, reproduction, digestion, excretion, and immune system.
+Students will also conduct a range of laboratory procedures relating to the organization and function of living organisms at the molecular, cellular and whole organism level.
 Specific experiments investigating scientific method, instrumentation, membrane transport, enzymes kinetics, respiration, mitosis & meiosis, translation, digestion, cell specialization and biotechnology will be carried out.